hoodiehq/hood.ie/_posts/2016-03-15-a-new-kind-of-open-source-event.md

 <img src="/blog/images/201603/kim-crayton-tweet.png" alt="This is a great idea.
 Is there anyone doing this in the Atlanta area?">

 Good question!
-It made us think: we had limited the event to Hoodie only.
-Why not open it up to all Open Source projects?
+It made us think—we had limited the event to Hoodie only—why not open it up to all Open Source projects?
 And just like that, the idea for a new kind of Open Source event was born.

 # Welcome to Open Source!

-The idea is simple: **different Open Source projects prepare issues that are reserved for participants of the event**.
+The idea is simple: **different Open Source projects prepare issues reserved for participants of the event**.
 The participants can choose from all the prepared issues across many projects and technologies.
-Ideally someone from each of the Open Source projects will be available online during the event to answer questions and to review the pull requests.
+Ideally someone from each of the Open Source projects will be available online during the event to answer questions and to review pull requests.
 There will also be several experienced Open Source contributors at the event to answer questions and help with the first pull requests in person.

 The first event of that kind will, of course, take place in Atlanta.
-Kim and Hoodie’s [Gregor](https://twitter.com/gr2m/) will host the event.
-It will take place on [April 2nd at the Iron Yard](http://www.meetup.com/Jr-Dev-Mentoring/events/228951389/). **And you are invited!** Bring your friends and Open Source projects :)
+Kim and Hoodie’s [Gregor](https://twitter.com/gr2m/) are hosting the event, which takes place on [April 2nd at the Iron Yard](http://www.meetup.com/Jr-Dev-Mentoring/events/228951389/). **And you are invited!** Bring your friends and Open Source projects :)

 This is more than just a technical introduction on how to contribute to Open Source. **This is the Open Source community welcoming you as new contributors**, and making it a great experience.

 # Call for Projects!